MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/6-perform-code-coverage.md

     ![Screenshot of local coverage report class summary showing coverage stats across classes found in the Tailspin.SpaceGame.Web code.](../media/6-coverage-class-summary.png)

-1. Select the link to ``TailSpin.SpaceGame.Web.LocalDocumentDBRepository`1`` to view further details.
+1. Select the link to `TailSpin.SpaceGame.Web.LocalDocumentDBRepository<T>` to view further details.

     Notice that the `GetItemsAsync` method is covered by unit tests, but the `CountItemsAsync` method has no coverage.